jimlind/AnnounceCast/README.md

 ## Hosting Your Own Bot

 If you want to host your own version of the bot or use this code as a starting point for building your own bot that's what the rest of the information on this page is about.
+It is extremely unlikely that this is what you are actually looking for.
+You probably want to click the link in the paragraph above.

 ### Setup